flexiondotorg/flexiondotorg.github.io/content/posts/20130827-plex-on-openmediavault/index.md

 I use the Plex Client for Android on phone and tablet, a Roku 2 XS in the lounge and Roku 2 LT in the bedroom.

-I've suxcessfully tested Plex Home Theatre on Ubuntu 12.04 and Raspbmc with the PleXBMC plug-in on Raspberry Pi.
+I've successfully tested Plex Home Theatre on Ubuntu 12.04 and Raspbmc with the PleXBMC plug-in on Raspberry Pi.

 ### References